inauenma/inauenma.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-To find out more about my education and past projects check out the tabs on the top of the page.
+To learn more about my education and past projects, explore the tabs at the top of the page.